Georgia battleground brief

 Source coverage

-3 of 5 monitored source groups contributed usable state-level coverage, with no material coverage alerts in the battleground snapshot.
+5 of 5 monitored source groups contributed usable state-level coverage, with no material coverage alerts in the battleground snapshot.

-Source coverage usable
+Source coverage complete

 Source trail